Vertically-Integrated Cannabis in Alberta

 CanadaBis also intends to offer cannabis consumers a high-end consumer experience through luxury department store-styled cannabis retail locations.
 The store layout will be sleek, sophisticated and cater to everyone.

-To this aim, the company is in the process of completing a private retail company acquisition for a location in Red Deer’s “Gasoline Alley” The location consists of a 2,800-square-foot store in a high traffic area outside Red Deer on Highway 2.
-CanadaBis expects to generate $9 million in annual revenue after Health Canada legalizes edibles, among other products.
+To this aim, the company has acquired a private retail company with a location in Red Deer’s “Gasoline Alley.”
+The location consists of a 2,800-square-foot store in a high traffic area outside Red Deer on Highway 2 and is expected to operate under the name Indicative Collective.
+CanadaBis expects to generate $2 million in annual revenue, once the company receives its retail sales license from the AGLC.

 Travis McIntyre — President, CEO and Chairman

 Travis McIntyre has over 21 years of experience in Canada’s oil and gas civil construction sector and has a deep knowledge of Alberta’s safety codes and regulations.
 He is currently maintaining his COR, ABSA and CWB certifications.
 Over the past three years, he has been actively involved in various cannabinoid research and profile development initiatives.
-He is the company’s senior responsible person in charge (RPIC).
+He is the company’s Senior Responsible Person In Charge (SRPIC).

 Kim McIntyre — VP Marketing